 How does the coaching process work?

-Note: all coaching sessions are held virtually via Zoom unless otherwise agreed.
+Note: all coaching sessions are held via Zoom unless otherwise agreed.

-We start with a 15-minute video or phone call to talk about your goals, your current situation, your concerns, and what you’d like to get out of working together.
+We start with a free, no-obligation video or phone call to talk about your goals, your current situation, your concerns, and what you’d like to get out of working together.
 I’ll ask lots of questions to learn more about you, and I encourage you to ask me questions too!